Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 You can _also_ write this as स्&zwnj;की .
 That little tail you see on the स is known as a "virama";
 it basically means "remove this vowel".
-Explicit viramas are sometimes used when there's no easy way to form a ligature, e.g. in ङ्क because there is no simple way to ligatureify ङ into क.
+Explicit viramas are sometimes used when there's no easy way to form a ligature, e.g. in ङ्&zwnj;ठ because there is no simple way to ligatureify ङ into ठ.
 Some scripts also _prefer_ explicit viramas, e.g. "ski" in Malyalam is written as സ്കീ, where the little crescent is the explicit virama.